OFER: Occluded Face Expression Reconstruction: Experiments and Evaluations

 \subsection{Datasets}

-\paragraph{Training.} We used the Stirling~\cite{feng2018evaluation}, FaceWarehouse~\cite{cao2013facewarehouse}, LYHM~\cite{hang2020lyhm}, and Florence~\cite{bagdanov2011florence} datasets to train \emph{IdGen}.
-These datasets consists of 2D-3D ground truth pairs of images and corresponding registered FLAME shape coefficients.
-The same four datasets were used to train \emph{IdRank}.
-For \emph{ExpGen}, we utilized the FaMoS (Facial Motion across Subjects)~\cite{bolkart2023Famos} dataset, which offers paired image and FLAME 3D meshes.
-The decoupled shape and expression coefficients for each pair were provided by the FaMos authors.
-Detailed information on the number of identities and images from each dataset used in our experiments is available in the supplementary materials.
+\paragraph{Training data.} We train IdGen with the Stirling~\cite{feng2018evaluation}, FaceWarehouse~\cite{cao2013facewarehouse}, LYHM~\cite{hang2020lyhm}, and Florence~\cite{bagdanov2011florence} datasets, which contain 2D-3D ground-truth pairs of images and corresponding registered FLAME shape coefficients.
+The same four datasets are used to train {IdRank}.
+For {ExpGen} we use the FaMoS (Facial Motion across Subjects)~\cite{bolkart2023Famos} dataset, which offers paired image and FLAME 3D meshes of faces in motion.
+The shape and expression coefficients were provided by the FaMos authors.